Alobal123/farkle/farkle/meta/README.md

 1. **Achievements System**
    - Use statistics to unlock achievements
    - Examples: "Roll 100 dice", "Score 1000 points in one turn", "Avoid farkle for 10 turns"

-2. **Persistent Progression**
-   - Save statistics across game sessions
-   - Track lifetime statistics (JSON/SQLite)
-   - Career totals and records
+   - Display unlocked achievements on menu or game over screen

-3. **Unlocks & Upgrades**
+2. **Unlocks & Upgrades**
    - Spend cumulative gold on permanent upgrades
-   - Unlock new relics, gods, or abilities
+   - Unlock new relics, gods, or abilities based on achievements
-   - Meta-game currency earned from achievements
+   - Meta-game currency earned from achievements and milestone rewards

-4. **Leaderboards**
+3. **Leaderboards & Best Runs**
-   - Track high scores and best runs
+   - Track personal best runs (already have highest scores)
-   - Compare statistics with previous sessions
+   - Display "best run" summary on menu screen
+   - Compare current session to lifetime records during gameplay

+4. **Victory Screen**
+   - Currently only failure screen exists
+   - Victory screen should also merge and save statistics
+   - Display achievement progress and unlocks earned in winning run

 ### Adding New Statistics
 To track additional metrics: